PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 Note: Unless otherwise stated, this tutorial uses the Workflow utility for building items.
 We will also use the Quickfort utility during the pump stack construction process.
-All these utilities are bundled in the latest Starter Pack maintained by PeridexisErrant.
+All these utilities are bundled in the latest :dffd:`Starter Pack <7622>` maintained by PeridexisErrant.

+The save I used is :dffd:`11179`.

 .. contents::